The Imaging tab is your imaging cockpit.

 M. HFR History

-When automatic HFR (Half-FLux-Radius) star detection is ON, this panel will diplay the history of HFR values and number of stars used to evaluate the HFR for each exposure.
+When automatic HFR (Half-Flux-Radius) star detection is ON, this panel will diplay the history of HFR values and number of stars used to evaluate the HFR for each exposure.
+The chart is limited to displaying a moving window of the last 100 exposures.

 - Yellow line: number of stars used for HFR evaluation